 The Audit and Risk Committee has adopted a policy regarding the pre-approval of services provided by the Company's independent auditors, which can be found in the "Investor Relations - Corporate Governance" section of the Company's website at www.wtwco.com.
 This policy requires all services provided by the Company's independent auditors, both audit and permitted non-audit services, to be pre-approved by the (i) Audit and Risk Committee, (ii) the Audit and Risk Committee Chair or (iii) in the Chair's absence, any other independent member of the Committee ((ii) and (iii) defined as a "designated member").
-The decisions of a designated member of the Audit and Risk Committee shall be reported to the Audit and Risk Committee at its next regularly scheduled meeting.
+The decisions of a designated member of the Audit and Risk Committee at its next regularly scheduled meeting.